 This correlates with other documents that suggest Lt Col Allen sent word back three days after they left Council Bluffs that families could accompany the Battalion if they had sufficient provisions.
 Fanny apparently accepted that offer and followed not too far behind the Battalion, likely traveling with other families who did the same, arriving sometime in early August.
 In September, the family was sent with the Higgins detachment comprised of mostly larger families.
-Fanny gave birth shortly after arriving in Pueblo with two Indian women attending to her delivery.
+Fanny gave birth in October shortly after arriving in Pueblo with two Indian women attending to her delivery.
+The baby died a few weeks later in early November.
 Fanny described the birth in a final testimony written in her own handwriting later in her life.